jozavala-msft/data-accelerator/Local-Tutorial-4-Outputs-to-disk.md

 You have connected the Flow to a new output.

 ## View output within a docker container
-You can view files within a container by using SSH to connect into the container.
-This is useful to view output in case you have specified that in your flow.
+You can view files within a container by statrting a bash session inside the container.
+This is useful to view output in case you have that specified in your flow.
  - If you wish to view data from output
    ```
    docker exec -it dataxlocal /bin/bash